Reductions in Force

 The appropriate manager will contact HR to request assistance in preparing for the reduction in force.
 The manager will rank the classified employees in the affected unit according to specific evaluation procedures.
 The evaluative criteria may include, but are not limited to, factors such as allocation of resources, operational requirements, and business necessities.
 The profile of the unit will be reviewed by the Chief Human Resources Officer or designee.
 If the reduction in force results from a loss of funding (such as a contract or a grant) or organizational closure and all classified employees in a particular unit or program must be separated, ranking will not be required.

 All affected personnel, including those who are paid from funding sources other than the state, will be given advance notice of the reduction in force.
 Where length of notice is indicated in this policy, "day one" will be the next working day.
-The length of the notice period will be determined by the length of a classified employee's service with the state.
+The length of the notice period will be determined by the length of a classified employee's service with the state, except for employees who are funded at least 50% by contracts and/or grants, as noted above.
 Notice will be given according to the following schedule:

-The head of the affected department, in consultation with the appropriate dean or senior administrator, will forward a memorandum (see memorandum sample) prior to the desired date of the reduction in force to the Chief Human Resources Officer.
+The head of the affected department, in consultation with the appropriate dean or senior administrator, will forward a memorandum prior to the desired date of the reduction in force to the Chief Human Resources Officer.
 The memo will include an explanation of the reduction in force, the evaluative criteria used to rank, the names and titles of those affected, the date on which it is anticipated the notice of reduction will occur, and the last day to be worked (termination date).
-The ranking list (see ranking list sample) will be attached.

 After review and approval by the Chief Human Resources Officer or designee, the department will be notified.
 The appropriate HR representative will coordinate the reduction in force action with the department.